 How can I reheat the frozen smoked chicken?

 To reheat frozen smoked chicken breast, thaw the chicken overnight in the refrigerator.
-The next day, wrap it in an aluminum foil with a small opening left on it.
+The next day, wrap it in aluminum foil with a small opening left on it.
 Add a few drops of water via the opening.
-Then transfer the chicken to an oven and reheat it until it hits the temperature of about 165 degrees.
+Then transfer the chicken to an oven and reheat it until it hits a temperature of about 165 degrees F.

 No, it’s not.
 Well, it also depends on your choice.
 I don’t like bringing the chicken to save my time and energy.
 If you have good control over the temperature throughout the process, then you will be able to cook a perfect smoked chicken even without getting it brined.
 If you plan to brine the chicken before smoking, then allow the chicken to get brined for 4 hours to attain the juiciest texture.